-“I don’t care that the enemy is watching, because guess what, if they come in there, run them out of there,” Daniels said on the video.
+“I don’t care that the enemy is watching, because, guess what, if they come in there, run them out of there,” Daniels said in the video.

-Daniels’ actions and tactics reminded Nixon of Daniels’ blowup during early voting in 2015, when she had an obscenity-peppered outburst at reps from other campaigns, and delivered her signature quote: “the pastor ain’t here, Kim is.”
+Daniels’ actions and tactics remind Nixon of Daniels’ blow-up during early voting in 2015, with her obscenity-peppered outburst at reps from other campaigns, delivering her signature quote: “The pastor ain’t here, Kim is.”

 “Clearly, she was Kim today because she was yelling at kids,” Nixon said.
 “She’s supposed to be a woman of the cloth.”

-Her team was canvassing, and they noticed that Daniels’ team was tracking them.
-As they got permission to place a sign, Nixon said, Daniels ran up to them and started yelling at them to get the signs.
-This narrative was backed up in writing by a 17-year-old canvasser who felt “fear,” and described Daniels as following the Jean-Bart team and trying to get Jean-Bart signs moved out of people’s yards.
+Her team was canvassing, and they noticed Daniels’ team was tracking them.
+As they received permission to place a sign, Nixon said, Daniels ran up to them and started yelling to get the signs.
+This narrative was backed up in writing by a 17-year-old canvasser who felt “fear,” describing Daniels as following the Jean-Bart team, trying to get Jean-Bart signs moved out of people’s yards.

-Then, said Nixon, Kim rolled by slowly, and her people kept riding by also, to intimidate.
+Then, Nixon continued, Kim rolled by slowly, and her people kept riding by, also to intimidate.